Ethics and Politics of Science, Technology and Medicine

-Nick Jardine, Stephen John (8 lectures, Michaelmas Term)
+Nick Jardine, Stephen John, Anna Alexandrova (12 lectures, Michaelmas & Lent Terms)

 Philosophers, historians and sociologists of science have proposed many different models of how scientific research does and should relate to social, political and educational concerns.
 The aim of this course is to introduce students to some of the most influential models.
 The first part of the course provides an oversight of how thinkers in the 19th and early-20th centuries understood the relationship between science and political concerns.
-The second part of the course focuses on more recent debates in the philosophy of science over the extent to which science can and should be free of political concerns.
-In these lectures, we first look at debates over the proper role of political considerations in the funding of research, using Philip Kitcher's work as a starting point.
-We then go on to look at arguments over whether political values should influence our research methods, building on Heather Douglas's work on the problem of inductive risk.
-Finally, we look at debates over the promulgation and uses of scientific research, discussing recent arguments over the role of scientific expertise in policy and educational contexts.
+The second part of the course focuses on more recent debates in the philosophy of science over the extent to which science can and should be free of political concerns, including Philip Kitcher's work on well-ordered science, debates over the notion of scientific expertise, Helen Longino's constructive empiricism, and recent work on inductive risk.
+In the final section of the course, we look at the ways in which substantive value judgments play a role in recent policy-oriented research in the social sciences and economics on the measurement of well-being.